waqaspathan00/IT202-011/public_html/Project/Proposal.md

                 - Logging in with new account

 - Milestone 2
-    - [ ] \(mm/dd/yyyy of completion) Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator (may build off of a sample from the site shared in class)
+    - [x] \(11/10/2021 of completion) Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator (may build off of a sample from the site shared in class)
       -  List of Evidence of Feature Completion
         - Status: Pending (Completed, Partially working, Incomplete, Pending)
         - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))